noir-lang/noir/yarn-project/boxes/private-token/README.md

 The `src/artifacts` folder can be re-generated from the command line with `yarn compile`.

-This will generate a [Contract ABI](src/artifacts/test_contract.json) and TypeScript class for the Aztec smart contract in `src/contracts/main.nr`, which the frontend uses to generate the UI.
+This will generate a [contract artifact](src/artifacts/test_contract.json) and TypeScript class for the Aztec smart contract in `src/contracts/main.nr`, which the frontend uses to generate the UI.

-After compiling, you can re-deploy the upated noir smart contract from the web UI.
-The function interaction forms are generated from parsing the ContractABI, so they should update automatically after you recompile.
+After compiling, you can re-deploy the updated noir smart contract from the web UI.
+The function interaction forms are generated from parsing the contract artifact, so they should update automatically after you recompile.

 ## Learn More